NicksonC1/78181A-HS-Worlds/docs/index.md

 # Documentation Home

-Welcome to the documentation for LemLib!
-This site contains everything you'd need to use to use or contribute to LemLib.
+Welcome to the documentation for lebron!
+This site contains everything you'd need to use to use or contribute to lebron.

-If you're new to LemLib, and are looking for an introduction, check out the introductory [tutorials](./tutorials/1_getting_started.md).
+If you're new to lebron, and are looking for an introduction, check out the introductory [tutorials](./tutorials/1_getting_started.md).

 If you already know what you're doing, and just need a specific piece of information, check out the [API reference](./api/index.md).

-If you'd like to contribute to LemLib, we ask that you read the [contributing guide](./contribute.md) first.
+If you'd like to contribute to lebron, we ask that you read the [contributing guide](./contribute.md) first.

 ```{toctree}
 :hidden: